nicklockwood/FXForms/README.md

 Version 1.1 beta

+- FXFormField action property is now a block instead a of a selector
 - Keyboard will now display "next" in cases where next cell acceptsFirstResponder
 - Added FXFormFieldTypeImage and FXFormImagePickerCell
 - Added FXFormFieldTypeLongText for multiline text